What You'll Learn

 The theory behind PANDAS is that the strep bacteria “hide” from the immune system by mimicking the child’s own cells.
 “It’s a kind of camouflage to evade detection by the immune system,” Dr. Swedo explains.
 The immune system eventually recognizes the bacteria, and produces antibodies to fight them, but because of the similarities to human cells, those antibodies in turn sometimes “misrecognize” molecules in a child’s own body and attack them.
 In the case of rheumatic fever, for instance, they attack the heart.
 In the case of PANDAS, the theory goes, it’s the brain—specifically the basal ganglia, which is where OCD symptoms are thought to originate.

-While there are animal and human studies that demonstrate the link between the infection and the OCD-like symptoms, and human studies that show IVID and plasmapheresis to be effective in reducing symptoms in cases of acute-onset OCD, not all researchers in the field are convinced that the link has been adequately demonstrated.
-And they are especially leery of moving too quickly to accept the link because of the potentially negative effects of putting a lot of kids on antibiotics at the first sign of psychiatric symptoms.
+While there are animal and human studies that demonstrate the link between the infection and the OCD-like symptoms, and human studies that show IVIG and plasmapheresis to be effective in reducing symptoms, not all researchers in the field were initially convinced that the link was adequately demonstrated.
+And they were especially leery of moving too quickly to accept the link because of the potentially negative effects of putting kids on antibiotics for sign of psychiatric symptoms.

 PANDAS becomes PANS